 Dimensions: (folded): 26.75 x 21.75 x 3.75 in (70 x 55.2 x 8.9 cm), (unfolded): 26.75 x 43.5 x 1.75 in (70 x 110.4 x 4.4 cm)

-The Boulder 100 Briefcase is one of the most innovative products in Goal Zero’s catalog of solar products.
+The Boulder 100 Briefcase is one of the most innovative products in Goal Zero’s catalog.
 Essentially a set of two panels joined by hinges to form a foldable briefcase-like structure, it is perfect for those who want 100W power but not a large 40×26 inch panel.
 The two 50W panels are electrically connected in parallel, serving 100W power to recharge any 12V battery pack.

-The panels are constructed from high efficiency monocrystalline cells sandwiched in tempered glass and a light aluminum frame.
+The panels are constructed from high efficiency monocrystalline cells sandwiched in tempered glass and a light frame.
 The kickstands make mounting at any angle quick and easy.
-The L-shaped corner guards on all corners are a welcome feature.
+The L-shaped corner guards are a welcome feature.
+The implications of these features are discussed further in this Goal Zero Boulder 100 Briefcase Review.
 All in all, the Boulder 100 Briefcase is a perfect camping companion to buy if compact size and decent power are your requirements.